pts/movemetafs/README.txt

 Improvement possibilites
 ~~~~~~~~~~~~~~~~~~~~~~~~
+!! doc: more about the GQview patch
+!! doc: how to tag images, videos etc.
+!! feature: emulate read and write of *.meta files (not enough detail in error
+   messages)
+!! feature: add tags and description to a tag (not too hard, use special
+   `fs', and map `ino' using extra table)
+!! feature: read(2) based meta/adm interface -- readlink(2) is not good to
+   execute a command, because mc(1) would read the links when `cd meta/adm'
 !! feature: add values to tags, e.g. `user.foo="bar"' for tag `foo'.
 !! rethink: prepending :%x:%s: to short names ruins their sort order
 !! feature: multiple filesystem support based on UUID (this would survive